DCenten0/HowToWinWRO/Introduction to Mindstorm EV3/Introduction.md

 First that all we need to star is talk about the hardware.
 Let's start talking about the "Brick" the brick is all the microprocessor that had 4 input port (1,2,3,4) and 4 Output ports (A, B, C, D), whith the brick we can program and control the entire robot.
 The processor that the Lego Mindstorms used is an ARM9 CPU running Linux.

+The display of the brick show you all the brick interface.
+In this intercafe you have 4 section:
+- Section One: All the last programs that you were run.
+- Section two: All the directories that contain all your files of your program.
+- Section three:
+- Section four:

+The display can also be programmed to show information about the sensors, the motors, numbers, strigns until you can show a happy face in the display.